xaviercamelio/jollymec_ha/readme.md

 I have also install the [darkmod thermostat](https://github.com/ciotlosm/lovelace-thermostat-dark-card)

 # Caveat
 The control of the stove is using the website.
-There is everyday an interuption at 2h47.
+There is everyday a breakdown at 2h47.
 There can have some stability issue.

 # Roadmap